-In this paper, we formulate a new field-level representation of discrete point datasets that converts them to continuous spatial maps by assigning to every point in space a value equal to the distance to the $k$-th NN in the original point dataset.
-This approach is inspired by the k-Nearest-Neighbour Cumulative Distribution Functions ($k$NN-CDFs), introduced in \cite{Banerjee_2021a}, which have emerged as a promising cosmological summary statistic, offering an efficient and robust measure on discrete data that captures higher-order spatial correlations beyond two-point statistics.
-We feed the Nearest Neighbours (NN) distance maps created from halo fields of N-body simulations run at different cosmological parameters to train a neural network and study the possible constraints on cosmological parameters.
-We also study the effects of combining the NN distance maps with the CDFs, using them as joint inputs to a hybrid neural network for cosmological parameter inference, and demonstrate tighter constraints than possible with each input individually.
+For this paper we formulated a new field-level representation of discrete point datasets that converts them to continuous spatial maps by assigning to every point in space a value equal to the distance to the $k$-th NN in the original point dataset.
+This approach was inspired by the k-nearest neighbour cumulative distribution functions ($k$NN-CDFs), introduced in \cite{Banerjee_2021a}, which have emerged as a promising cosmological summary statistic, offering an efficient and robust measure on discrete data that captures higher-order spatial correlations beyond two-point statistics.
+We fed the nearest neighbours (NN) distance maps created from halo fields of N-body simulations run at different cosmological parameters to train a neural network and study the possible constraints on cosmological parameters.
+We also studied the effects of combining the NN distance maps with the CDFs, using them as joint inputs to a hybrid neural network for cosmological parameter inference and to demonstrate tighter constraints than possible with each input individually.
 Our method represents a promising avenue for applying ML techniques effectively to large discrete datasets from large-scale cosmological surveys.

-\section{Nearest Neighbour maps from simulation Data}
+\section{Nearest neighbour maps from simulation data}